-2.6.4.3 Execution of firmware updates
+Execution of firmware updates

-For the precautions for firmware updates, refer to "2.6.2.4 Execution of firmware updates."
+For the precautions for firmware updates, refer to "2.6.3.4 Firmware Updates using firmware data."

-- 1. From the Global Navigation Menu on the GUI of ISM, select [Management] [Nodes]. - 2.
-Select the target node name. - 3.
-From the [Actions] button, select [Enable Maintenance Mode].

-The target node is set into Maintenance Mode.
+- 1. From the Global Navigation Menu on the ISM GUI, select [Management] [Nodes]. - 2.
+Select the target node name. - From the [Actions] button, select [Enable Maintenance Mode].
+The target node is set into Maintenance Mode. - 4.
+From the [Column Display:] field on the "Node List" screen, select [Firmware/Driver]. - 5.
+Select [eLCM Offline Update] in the [Update Mode:] field and select the checkbox for the node to be updated. - 6.
+From the [Actions] button, select [Update Firmware/Driver].

-- 4. From the [Column Display:] field in the "Node List" screen, select [Firmware]. - 5.
-Select [eLCM Offline Update] in the [Update Mode:] field, and select the checkbox for the node to be updated. - 6.
-From the [Actions] button, select [Update Firmware]. - 7.
-Follow the instructions on the screen to execute the operation. - To update the firmware by specifying the date and time
+- 7. Proceed by following the instructions on the screen. - To update the firmware by specifying the date and time

-On the "3.
-Update Settings" screen, Select [Update firmware at the specified time], and specify the date and time for execution.
+On the "Update Settings" screen, select [Start the update at the specified time] and specify the date and time for execution.
 Check the operation status on the "Jobs" screen since it is registered as an ISM job.
 The job ID is displayed in the "List of Jobs" field in the result confirmation dialog box that is displayed after execution.
-If you select [Structuring] - [Jobs] on the GUI of ISM, a list of jobs is displayed.
+From the Global Navigation Menu on the ISM GUI, select [Structuring] - [Jobs].
+A list of jobs is displayed.
 Identify the job based on its job ID.